 The Boston Poetry Slam ran on Wednesdays and Fridays at the Cantab Lounge from 1992 to 1995, when poetry slam began to take a back seat to the venue’s signature open mic.
 Praised as “the best open mic in the English-speaking world,” the now Wednesday-only open began to shine as a mecca for touring performance poets and local readers alike.
 The historic head-to-head 8×8 series and Champion of Champions slam events were moved to the latest portion of the evening, which added yet another qualification for the many talented poets seeking a prestigious Cantab slam win: the willingness to close the bar on a Wednesday night.

 In 2004, Michael Brown stepped down from the position of SlamMaster, turning the post over to 2001 slam team member and then-Champion of Champions Simone Beaubien.
-The weekly Wednesday show continues to thrive, acting as a hub for the New England performance poetry scene and consistently drawing high-quality featured poets and up-and-coming slammers.
-In recent news, the Boston Poetry Slam served as the host city slam for the highly successful 2011 National Poetry Slam and 2013 National Poetry Slam.
+The weekly Wednesday show continued to thrive, acting as a hub for the New England performance poetry scene and consistently drawing high-quality featured poets and up-and-coming slammers.
+The Boston Poetry Slam later served as the host city slam for the highly successful 2011 National Poetry Slam and 2013 National Poetry Slam.

 Boston has been represented in competition at every National Poetry Slam since 1991 and every Individual World Poetry Slam since the event began in 2004, winning team championships in 1992 and 1993 and sending a total of six teams and nine individuals to the Finals stage.
 For a more detailed championship history, try the Wikipedia page for the National Poetry Slam, or read a bit more about the show’s history, and the history of poetry slam in general, at Kurt Heintz’s Incomplete History of Slam.